 Val DiGiorgio was born and raised in South Philadelphia and has been involved in Republican politics since he was 17 years old.
-Val was an active member of the Temple University College Republicans and upon graduating, he worked with the Philadelphia Young Republicans while also served as a Republican committeeman.
+Val was an active member of the Temple University College Republicans and upon graduating, he worked with the Philadelphia Young Republicans while also serving as a Republican committeeman.

 When Val moved to Chester County he volunteered on numerous campaigns and committees.
 He showed leadership potential serving on a number of local and statewide campaigns and quickly climbed the ranks of the party serving as: